Spring is finally here in Buffalo, NY - the birdsong every morning just makes me smile!

 Oh and these lovelies just happen to show up in my local quilt shop...So here is my stack of 8 1/2" strips, ready to go:

-so many great patterns already developed for this ruler - I chose Urban Pods to start.
+Now on to the bigger quilt!
+There are so many great patterns already developed for this ruler - I chose Urban Pods to start.

 After all the cutting was done, some serious chain-piecing was in order.
 Here is my confession: I LOVE chain-piecing!!
 I love the organized way - things laid out, things going in order... yep - you heard me say that before, right?
 So here - I chain-pieced one set and then turned it right around and continued with another...